BestLoveForYou/AstralPathSQL/README.md

   Change the syntax to SQL syntax!
 Compatible with some SQL languages Others are being manufactured
   More support!!!
  ## v1.100.20220714 Date:2022-07-14
  ## v1.101.20220714
 Fixed known bugs, including the creation and use of data tables, SQL syntax, etc
+ ## v1.102.20220714
+- New functions are available!
+Users need to log in to connect.
+The default login account and password are root:123456, and the format needs to be
+Account Name: password.
+- Fixed several known bugs, including data table deletion, user deletion and reading, etc